civo/status/content/issues/2021-06-10-cluster-launch-disruption-lon1.md

 section: issue
 ---

+We are currently applying a rolling fix to address the underlying issue affecting cluster launches.
+New clusters will not be able to be launched while this process completes.

+---

 Cluster launches may be disrupted due to an issue we are aware of and are investigating.
 This may potentially affect running clusters.
 We will update here when we know more.